yeze322/botframework-sdk/Orchestrator/docs/NLRModels.md

 This is a high quality base model that strikes the balance between size, speed and accuracy.
 It is a 6-layer pretrained BERT model optimized for conversation for example-based use ([KNN][3]).
 This is the default model used if none explicitly specified.

 ### pretrained.20200924.microsoft.dte.00.12.en.onnx
 This is a highest quality base model but is larger and slower than other options.
-It is a 12-layer pretrained BERT model optimized for conversation for example-based use (KNN).

-### pretrained.20200924.microsoft.dte.00.12.roberta.en.onnx
-This is a high quality base model but it is larger and slower than some other options.
-It is a 12-layer pretrained RoBERTa model optimized for conversation for example-based use ([KNN][3]).
+It is a 12-layer pretrained BERT model optimized for conversation for example-based use ([KNN][3]).

 ## Models Evaluation